 - Great dose of vitamin C

-- Stores well, perfect for meal-prep
+- Stores very well, perfect for meal-prep

 - Spices: black pepper and cayenne pepper, for a nice kick and stimulating effect.